Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 11. Hook the baitfish through the back instead of the lips.

-12. Fish in deeper waters during the summer and winter as pickerel will go into deeper waters to find cooler and more oxygen-rich water.
+12. Fish in deeper waters during the summer and winter as pickerel will go into deeper waters to find cold water that is more oxygen-rich.

 13. During the fall and spring, fish in shallow waters as pickerel will move to shallow water to take advantage of early-season weeds in the shallow bays.